Gestalt psychology: Perceptual grouping – the law of

-The law of Prägnanz implies that, as individuals perceive the world, they eliminate complexity and unfamiliarity so they can observe reality in its most simplistic form.
-Eliminating extraneous stimuli helps the mind create meaning.
-This meaning created by perception implies a global regularity, which is often mentally prioritized over spatial relations.
-The law of good Gestalt focuses on the idea of conciseness, which is what all of Gestalt theory is based on.

-A major aspect of Gestalt psychology is that it implies that the mind understands external stimuli as wholes rather than as the sums of their parts.
-The wholes are structured and organized using grouping laws.

-Gestalt psychologists attempted to discover refinements of the law of Prägnanz, and this involved writing down laws that, hypothetically, allow us to predict the interpretation of sensation, what is often called "gestalt laws".
-Wertheimer defined a few principles that explain the ways humans perceive objects.
-Those principles were based on similarity, proximity, continuity.
-The Gestalt concept is based on perceiving reality in its simplest form.
-The various laws are called laws or principles, depending on the paper where they appear—but for simplicity's sake, this article uses the term laws.
-These laws took several forms, such as the grouping of similar, or proximate, objects together, within this global process.
-These laws deal with the sensory modality of vision.
-However, there are analogous laws for other sensory modalities including auditory, tactile, gustatory, and olfactory (Bregman – GP).
-The visual Gestalt principles of grouping were introduced in Wertheimer (1923).
-Through the 1930s and 1940s Wertheimer, Kohler and Koffka formulated many of the laws of grouping through the study of visual perception.
+Gestalt psychologists attempted to discover refinements of the law of Prägnanz, which involved writing down laws that predict the interpretation of sensation.
+Wertheimer defined a few principles that explain the ways humans perceive objects based on similarity, proximity, and continuity.

 Law of proximity

 The law of proximity states that when an individual perceives an assortment of objects, they perceive objects that are close to each other as forming a group.
 For example, in the figure illustrating the law of proximity, there are 72 circles, but we perceive the collection of circles in groups.
 Specifically, we perceive that there is a group of 36 circles on the left side of the image and three groups of 12 circles on the right side of the image.
 This law is often used in advertising logos to emphasize which aspects of events are associated.

 Law of similarity

-The law of similarity states that elements within an assortment of objects are perceptually grouped together if they are similar to each other.
-This similarity can occur in the form of shape, colour, shading or other qualities.
-For example, the figure illustrating the law of similarity portrays 36 circles all equal distance apart from one another forming a square.
+The law of similarity states that elements within an assortment of objects are perceptually grouped together if they are similar to each other in shape, colour, size etc. For example, the figure illustrating the law of similarity portrays 36 circles all equal distance apart from one another forming a square.
 In this depiction, 18 of the circles are shaded dark, and 18 of the circles are shaded light.
 We perceive the dark circles as grouped together and the light circles as grouped together, forming six horizontal lines within the square of circles.
 This perception of lines is due to the law of similarity.